Streatley C of E Primary School

 Our local environment is much valued and is viewed as an integral part of our school.
 The school is set in its own grounds on Streatley Hill and is surrounded by National Trust land, situated within the North Wessex Downs Area of Outstanding Natural Beauty (AONB).

 Within the school grounds there is a sports field, playground, banked wooded area, adventure playground and wildlife pond area.

-The school has five well equipped, state of the art classrooms each with modern audio visual equipment and an interactive whiteboard.
+The school has four well equipped classrooms each with modern audio visual equipment.
 The Foundation/Key Stage 1 department includes two bright and airy classrooms with direct access to a canopied outdoor learning area.
-The library, ICT suite and two further small teaching rooms, for group work, enables pupils to develop independent learning skills.
+The library and two further small teaching rooms for group work.
 The school also has a well-equipped hall/dining room, which is used for gymnastics, dance, drama, games, music, school events and productions, in addition to acts of collective worship held on a variety of occasions.

-A portion of the school field has been allocated to Streatley Hill Pre School, which enjoys strong links with the school, enabling successful transition into the school’s foundation class each year.
+A portion of the school grounds has been allocated to Streatley Hill Pre School, which enjoys strong links with the school, enabling successful transition into the school’s foundation class each year.

 Our Local Partnerships

 Streatley School is a member of The Downs Federation of Small Schools, with established sporting and academic links, which enrich the learning experience of our pupils.
-We are in catchment for the highly rated Downs secondary school.
+We are in catchment for the Downs secondary school (Outstanding).

 Our Christian Ethos